ubports/click/doc/file-format.rst

 use this convention.

 All dependency relations are forbidden.
-Packages implicitly depend on the entire contents of the Click base system, managed elsewhere.
+Packages implicitly depend on the entire contents of the Click system framework they declare.

 Maintainer scripts are forbidden, with one exception: see below.
 (If they are permitted in future, they will at most be required to consist only of verified debhelper-generated fragments that can be statically analysed.)
-Packages in the Click base system are encouraged to provide file triggers where appropriate (e.g. "interest /usr/share/facility"); these will be processed as normal for dpkg file triggers.
+Packages in Click system frameworks are encouraged to provide file triggers where appropriate (e.g. "interest /usr/share/facility"); these will be processed as normal for dpkg file triggers.